en de

 Image credit: Birdcage Cairo

-Birdcage presents the spirit and flavors of Thailand in an award-winning, authentic setting.
-On the second floor of the Semiramis InterContinental Hotel Cairo, the Thai eatery offers not only a joy for the taste buds, but also for the eyes.
+Located on the second floor of the Semiramis InterContinental Hotel Cairo this Thai eatery offers a feast not only for the taste buds but also for the eyes.

-Surrounded by exotic water decors, luxury table settings, the restaurant is definitely worth a visit.
-The authentic Thai food, is beautifully plated and cooked by chef Naron Butsriphoom and his team.
+The authentic Thai food is beautifully plated and prepared by chef Naron Butsriphoom and his team.

 Tip #11: Sachi Heliopolis